eleev/swift-design-patterns/Common Design Patterns/Creational/Builder/Builder.md

 ```

 Seems shorter and pretty nice!
-However we just broke the one of the foundamental OOP principles by declaring the properties as `public`.
+However we just broke the one of the fundamental OOP principles by declaring the properties as `public`.
 We had to do that in order to be able to set new values in the `BurgerInjectableClosure`.

-On the other hand, when we used builder protocol we marked all the properties as `get-only` which conforms to the incapsulation pronciple.
+On the other hand, when we used builder protocol we marked all the properties as `get-only` which conforms to the encapsulation principle.

 ## Conclusion
-It's always up to you - the developer and architect to decide which approach suilts best for your particulat case and context.
+It's always up to you - the developer and architect to decide which approach suits best for your particular case and context.
 When making decisions related to choosing the way how the pattern is implemented just try to follow the main rules and principles of the paradigms and architectures that you use.
 Otherwise - you will find yourself in a situation when design wrongly implemented design pattern becomes `anti-pattern` and only gets you troubles and messy code.